 An approximation of the amount of frequency drop can be obtained by trailing thin pieces of wire from the toroid to nearby objects, and then remeasuring the resonant frequency of the secondary circuit again.
 These simulated streamers should only be the length that you know the tesla coil is capable of.
 Streamers less than three foot, probably won't affect things much, so with a small coil it is usually best to tune the primary the same as the secondary frequency.

 By trying different lengths and horizontal and angled positions you can then come up with an average frequency drop to aim for.
 You then tune the primary to this new frequency.
-I aim for 10% on my 8 inch [Note: 1], and >5% on smaller coils, but trial and error is the only way to find out.
+I aim for up to 10% on my 8 inch * [Note: 1], and less than 3-5% on smaller coils, but trial and error is the only way to find out.

 It will mean of course with this method that the primary is initially slightly out of tune before a streamer forms, but it then comes fully into tune when a streamer is present.